Best Laser Levels: Straight Lines For Indoor and Outdoor Projects

 There's also a type of laser level that combines the features of line and dot lasers.
 This model projects lines and dots simultaneously or independently, depending on the application.
 It allows you to switch between the features and tackle different jobs in a breeze.
 Combination lasers are mostly suitable for professionals such as electricians and plumbers who need to install lighting, outlets, wires, and more.

-Dewalt is one of the leading companies in the production of hand and power tools.
+DeWalt is one of the leading companies in the production of hand and power tools.
 It was founded in 1924 and is located in Towson, Md.
-Back in the day, Reymond DeWalt invented the cutting machine that is known as a radial arm saw.
+Back in the day, Raymond DeWalt invented the cutting machine that is known as a radial arm saw.
 The company grew quickly, and now, it's known for producing everything from nails and staples to lawnmowers.
-DEWALT 12V MAX Line Laser is our top pick when it comes to laser levels.
+The DeWalt 12V MAX Line Laser is one of the company’s top-selling laser levels.

 Bosch is a German company founded in 1886 by Robert Bosch.
 It's located near Stuttgart and widely known for providing consumer goods and industrial technology products.
 You can find anything from home appliances and power tools to auto parts and accessories on the company's shelves.
 We find that the Bosch Self-Leveling Cross-Line Red-Beam Laser Level is one of the most popular products on the market within the category.